sedol1339/files/papers.md

 Chiu, C.-C., Sainath, T. N., Wu, Y., Prabhavalkar, R., Nguyen, P., Chen, Z., ...Bacchiani, M. (2017).
 State-of-the-art Speech Recognition With Sequence-to-Sequence Models. arXiv, 1712.01769.
 Retrieved from https://arxiv.org/abs/1712.01769v6

-    - To date, however, none of end-toe-end ASR models (LAS, RNN-T, Neural Transducer, Monotonic Alignments, RNA) has been able to outperform a SOTA conventional systems on a large vocabulary continuous ASR.
+    - To date, however, none of end-to-end ASR models (LAS, RNN-T, Neural Transducer, Monotonic Alignments, RNA) has been able to outperform a SOTA conventional systems on a large vocabulary continuous ASR.
 	- We explore a variety of improvements to the LAS model, since previous work showed that LAS offered improvements over other seq2seq models.
 	- Word piece models can be used instead of graphemes, giving a modest improvement.
 	- Multi-head attention architecture, which allows the model to learn to attend to multiple locations of the encoded features, offers improvements over the single-head attention.